Minicomic

-A minicomic is a creator-published comic book, often photocopied and stapled or with a handmade binding.
+A minicomic is a creator-published comic book, often photocopied and stapled or with a handmade binding such as a saddle-stitched or hand-sewn binding.
 In the United Kingdom and Europe the term small press comic is equivalent with minicomic, reserved for those publications measuring A6 (105 mm × 148 mm) or less.

 Minicomics, sometimes called ashcan copies, and sometimes zine comics, are a common inexpensive way for those who want to make their own comics on a very small budget, with mostly informal means of distribution.
-A number of cartoonists — such as Jessica Abel, Julie Doucet, and Adrian Tomine — have started their careers this way and later gone on to more traditional types of publishing, while other established artists — such as Matt Feazell and John Porcellino — continue to publish minicomics as their main means of production.
+A number of cartoonists — such as Jessica Abel, Julie Doucet, Art Spiegelman, and Adrian Tomine — started their careers this way and later went on to more traditional types of publishing, while other established artists — such as Matt Feazell and John Porcellino — continue to publish minicomics as their main means of production.

 Overview

 The term "minicomic" was originally used in the United States and has a somewhat confusing history.
 Originally, it referred only to size: a digest comic measured 5.5 inches wide by 8.5 inches tall, while a minicomic was 5.5 inches by 4.25 inches.

 Currently, there is no standard format for a minicomic.
 Anything between something the size of a postage stamp to regular comic book size can be considered a minicomic.
 The term "minicomic" is used in a more general sense, emphasizing the publication's handmade, informal aspect rather than the format.
 By this loose definition, a single photocopied page folded in quarters would still be a minicomic, but so would a thicker digest-sized comic, or even a large, elaborate, and relatively expensive photocopied booklet with a silkscreened cover.
 Even some professionally printed and bound booklets are referred to as minicomics, as long as they are published by the artist and marketed in minicomic venues, but this usage is controversial.
+Some of these "higher-quality" minicomics are due to the evolution of technology - many technological advancements have made DIY production more accessible, allowing for the production quality of the minicomics to be innovated.
+This heightened production quality could be anything from more sophisticated color palettes to using unconventional paper stock.

 Many minicomics are non-standard comic book sizes for aesthetic reasons, or are often connected to graphic design and book print "tricks" to look good.
 Many of these typical sizes are convenient for artists using standard office supplies: a US letter page can be folded in half to make a digest, or in quarters for a minicomic.
 These comics are generally photocopied, although some are produced in larger quantities using offset printing.